What is agave nectar?

 - soft drinks contain 55% fructose, and can cause weight gain.

-But, why fructose is bad for you?
+But, why is fructose bad for you?

-Fructose puts tremendous stress in the liver.
+Fructose puts tremendous stress to the liver.

 Liver is the only organ that can metabolize fructose.
 In contrast, glucose is instant fuel for every cell in the human body.